 Somewhere in the centre of this jihad army was its founder and leader, a dehydrated forty-four-year-old ascetic called Sekarmadji Maridjan Kartosuwirjo.
 His bivouac was always neat and uncluttered.
 A typewriter on a wooden crate.
 A few books of Islamic theology.
 A radio.
 A thin-faced wife and three children.

 Kartosuwirjo had been committed to an independent Islamic Indonesia since the 1920s.
 He tried protest, democracy, law-breaking, and collaboration with the Japanese.
 Nothing worked.
 In 1948 he formed Darul Islam.
-For the next year his Islamic army controlled a chunk of western Java and fought off any competition, even those supposed to be on the same side.
+For the next year his Islamic army controlled a chunk of western Java and fought off any competition, from the Dutch colonials to other Indonesians.

-The Dutch were preparing to go home at the end of ’49 and hand power to veteran nationalist Sukarno.
-The president-elect had already decided to wipe out any rivals.
+The Dutch were preparing to go home at the end of ’49 and had effectively already handed power to veteran nationalist Sukarno.
+The president-elect decided to wipe out his rivals.
 Republican troops of his TNI poured into the area and pushed Kartosuwirjo’s men from hilltop to hilltop, plantation to plantation.

 Sukarno had once been on the same side as Darul Islam’s founder.
 Now he was determined to destroy him and his private caliphate.